PrimeDAO/deals-docs/published-md-files/architecture.md

 - All the vested DAOs funds are in their own `DaoDepositManager` before and get transferred to the other Dao’s `DaoDepositManager` after the execution
 - All the tokens claimable from vested tokens can only be transferred to the DAOs address as set in the `DaoDepositManager` contract

+### DealModule

 The `DealModule` contract serves as the first point of contact in creating a deal.
 It stores all the parameters of the deal on-chain.

 When the deal is executed, the `DealModule` will verify if all the conditions for the deal are met, i.e. that all deposits have been made.
 Next, the module will proceed to pull all the tokens involved in the token swap from each DAOs `DaoDepositContract` into the module.
 By doing this, all the tokens involved are pooled into the module.
 The following step in the execution process is to transfer all the unvested tokens to the DAO addresses, after which it sends the to-be-vested token amount into the respective DAOs `DaoDepositContract` to start the vesting period.

+### Security

+Security was one of our main concerns during the building of Prime Deals.
+All of the Prime Deals contracts have therefore undergone an extensive audit by our auditing partner **byterocket GmbH**, involving manual as well as automated reviews, state-of-the-art testing methods like fuzz- testing as well as game theoretic reviews of the protocol itself.

-Prime Deals Token Swap contracts have been audited by byterocket GmbH.
-The report is available <a href="https://byterocket.com/audit/primedeals-token-swaps" target="_blank" rel="noopener noreferrer">here</a>.
+The learn more about the audit, please see <a href="https://byterocket.com/audit/primedeals-token-swaps" target="_blank" rel="noopener noreferrer">here</a>.

 ## What are the states a Token Swap deal can take on?